cloudflare/workers-sdk/.changeset/popular-yaks-knock.md

 "wrangler": patch
 ---

-Warn when opening a tail on workers for which a restart coul dbe disruptive (Workers with WebSockets & DOs)
+Warn when opening a tail on workers for which a restart could be disruptive (i.e. Workers which use Durable Objects in conjunction with WebSockets)